ABA Required Disclosures

-The Accreditation Committee and Council review post-J.D. degree programs only to determine whether the offering os such post-J.D. programs would have an adverse impact on the law school's ability to maintain its accreditation for the J.D. program.
+The Council reviews post-J.D. degree programs only to determine whether the offering os such post-J.D. programs would have an adverse impact on the law school's ability to maintain its accreditation for the J.D. program.
 If no adverse impact in indicated, the Council "acquiesces" in the law school's decision to offer the non-J.D. program and degree.

 LIST OF POST-J.D.
 AND NON-J.D PROGRAMS

 A list of post-J.D. and non-J.D. programs that have received Council acquiescence can be found on the Section's Web site.

 No ranking or rating of law schools beyond the simple statement of their accreditation status is attempted or advocated by the official organizations in legal education.
 The American Bar Association and its Section of Legal Education and Admissions to the Bar have issued disclaimers of any law school ranking system.
 Prospective law students should consider a variety of factors in making their choice among schools:Evaluating Law Schools